 Christy completed her education at Trinity School of Natural Health, for Traditional Naturopath Doctor in November, 2018.
 She also earned her board certification with the American Association of Drugless Practitioners in January, 2019.

 At the age of 34 Christy had her first live blood analysis done on her own blood, as a client.
 She saw how some very unhealthy eating habits were making her sick, tired and depressed!
 Seeing her own blood with her own eyes, was life changing for her.
 From that day forward, she began learning more about diet and nutrition, and how it truly played a key role in overall health and fitness.
 Exercise was not enough.
 For seven years she was a client, learning how to be healthy for herself and her own family.
 After seven years, she felt God calling her to then help others as she was helped.
 Now, teaching others how to obtain optimal health is her goal and her passion.

 Christy has been a runner since she was in her early teens.
 She has run six marathons, numerous half marathons, and has successfully completed 12 La Luz races up the Sandia Mountains.
 She qualified for the national championships of mountain racing after her 3rd La Luz race.
 She entered and successfully completed her first ultra marathon in September of 2012, running the Mt Taylor 50k in Grants, NM.
 Christy also successfully ran and completed the Pikes Peak Mountain ascent race in Manitou Springs, Colorado in August of 2014.
-After 30 years of running and racing, she finally retired from the sport in October of 2015, after foot surgery.
+She ran Mt Taylor 50k again in Sept 2019.
+After over 30 years of running and racing, she finally retired from the sport in October of 2015, after foot surgery, but as you see still enters a race here and there.
 She is thankful she can still run for enjoyment after recovering from surgery, and is still running and going out into the foothills 4-5 days per week.
-She will enter a race occasionally, just for the thrill of it.
 She credits a healthy diet and lifestyle to her running longevity.